opsani/cli/README.md

 To perform any meaningful work, you must first initialize the client via `opsani init` and supply details about your app and API token.

 Once initialized, you can work with the app using the subcommands of `opsani app`.

 Help is available via `opsani --help`.

+### Persistent & Ad-hoc Invocations

+The Opsani CLI is designed to be a flexible utility that is useful in day to day development & administration activities and suitable for integration into automated workflows.
+The CLI can maintain a persistent configuration in ~/.opsani or can be configured via environment variables and CLI arguments for automation tasks.

+Certain functionality such as the profile and servo registries are dependent on persistent storage and will emit an error if they are unavailable due to a configuration file not found condition.

 ### Profiles